brson/rust-chamber/README.md

 * No writing unallocated memory.
 * No data races.

+Because Rust is so all about memory safety,
-*A Rust program that cannot use the `unsafe` keyword, nor link to any libraries, should be able to accomplish nothing more disruptive than spin the CPU, trigger unwinding, or recurse into the end of the stack.*
+*Rust code that has no unsafe blocks and that has no access to libraries should be able to accomplish little more disruptive than spin the CPU, trigger unwinding, or recurse into the end of the stack.*

 Chamber creates a controlled environment for fuzzing, attacking, and torturing the compiler and libraries.
 It provides a framework for attempting to violate Rust's safety guarantees.

-# Building
+## Building

-`cargo build`.
+`cargo build`

-# Running
+## Running

 ```
 target/chamber breakme.rs --sysroot=/usr/local